atharvakokane/atharvakokane.github.io/projects.md

 **10th dec:** decided i would actually write the paper directly right after i understood what i needed to do. i got right in to it. i started with the introduction today and finished deriving the general formula. i also came up with some general trends that the formula followed and computed the roots of unity upto n = 7.

-</ br>**11th dec:** well its going really well. i finished the writing the first draft of the paper today. it was actually hard understanding some of the concepts today like discrete fourier systems and galois theory, but when i finally got my head around it, it wasn't hard to explain it in my terms. well, i'll show the first draft to the head of the mathematics deparment at my school, ms. sunita razdan, tomorrow. let's see what she says. finished the paper way faster than i thought i would, but there is still a long way to go.
+<br />**11th dec:** well its going really well. i finished the writing the first draft of the paper today. it was actually hard understanding some of the concepts today like discrete fourier systems and galois theory, but when i finally got my head around it, it wasn't hard to explain it in my terms. well, i'll show the first draft to the head of the mathematics deparment at my school, ms. sunita razdan, tomorrow. let's see what she says. finished the paper way faster than i thought i would, but there is still a long way to go.